deepset-ai/haystack/proposals/text/0000-meta-field-ranker.md

 # Adoption strategy

+MetaFieldRanker is a Haystack 2.0 component.
 As it is not a breaking change, it should be easy to adopt in combination with the other components.

 # How we teach this